tinyzqh/circuit-sat/README.md

 ### GNN design
 The functionals and information propagation mechanism of GNN.
 The implementation details are listed as follows.
 * Inverter and Un-Inverter edges shouldn't share the weights (GRU cells).
 Or should we add an edge vector to embed such information?
 For now, I used one-hot vectors to encode edge information.
-* Assume the present ordering of vertices is the topological ordering.
-Need to check later.
+* **Assume the present ordering of vertices is the topological ordering.
+Need to check later.** seems to be not neccesary.
 * Bi-direction is used, following the convention of *NeuronSAT* and *Learning to Solve SAT*.
 * Should we add MLPs before GRU layer, just like what they do in *NeuronSAT*.

+Two implementations right now:
+1. (DVAEEncoder) GNN with one LSTM.
+Edge types are encoded as one-hot vectors.
+2. (DVAEEdgeEncoder) GNN with two LSTMs.
+One for vertices with aggeration function, the other for edge.

 ### Training configuration
 * ~~Haven't considered the multiple-round information propagations.
 Such implementation is not used in DVAE.
 I should turn to NeuronSAT for reference then.~~